-• Private Data: "Private data" refers to information that is meant to be kept confidential within a defined group or setting.
+- Private Data: "Private data" refers to information that is meant to be kept confidential within a defined group or setting.
 In a smart home context, this could be any data collected by smart devices that the user or household members would not want to share with the wider public.
-This can include general information like personal preferences for music or room temperature, schedules, or even shopping lists.
+This can include general information like personal preferences in music or room temperature, schedules, or even shopping lists. - Sensitive Data: "Sensitive data" is generally a subset of private data but refers specifically to information that, if disclosed, could potentially cause harm or pose a risk to the security or rights of an individual.
+Sensitive data often includes information related to health, racial or ethnic origin, political opinions, religious beliefs, or sexual orientation, among others.